Department of Food, Civil Supplies & Consumer Affairs

 The Food, Civil Supplies & Consumer Affairs Department is a department of the Government Secretariat, in the state of Kerala, India.
 The field department, that is, the operational wing of this administrative department, is the Civil Supplies & Consumer Affairs Department of Kerala.

+1915

+1915 is the toll-free number of the National Consumer Helpline (NCH) in India for consumer complaints related to goods and services.
+It is operated by the Department of Consumer Affairs to provide guidance, grievance redressal, and information on consumer rights.